onymous-games/whisper-rpg/README.md

 - Strength - how well a character can affect the world through that center and
 - Awareness - how well a character can perceive the world through that center.

-These centers are derived from the "centers of intelligence" in the [enneagram](https://www.enneagraminstitute.com/type-descriptions).
+These centers are derived from the "centers of intelligence" in the [Enneagram](https://www.Enneagraminstitute.com/type-descriptions).
 These distinctions of thinking, feeling, and instinct have guided a lot of how characters are differentiated.
-While strength and awareness are absent from the original enneagram description, adding them to a role-playing setting gives characters additional depth which would otherwise be missing.
+While strength and awareness are absent from the original Enneagram description, adding them to a role-playing setting gives characters additional depth which would otherwise be missing.

 ## Attribute descriptions